 For the Trump administration, “Wayne Tracker” marks a new level of weirdness amid a first hundred days already chock-full with the strange.
 For the rest of us, he’s a reminder that some of our leaders seem unable to resist using ridiculous tricks and deceptions.

-In choosing to use an alias, Tillerson was able to hide thoughts he felt he needed to communicate without being discovered -- though using his middle name shows either a lack of imagination or remarkable confidence that no one would uncover his ruse.
-Trump’s choice of names, John Miller and John Baron, indicates a similar boldness -- or lack of imagination -- to Tillerson’s.
+In choosing to use an alias, Tillerson was able to hide thoughts he felt he needed to communicate without being discovered – though using his middle name shows either a lack of imagination or remarkable confidence that no one would uncover his ruse.
+Trump’s choice of names, John Miller and John Baron, indicates a similar boldness – or lack of imagination – to Tillerson’s.
 Trump’s middle name is John and, in the case of “Baron,” the name reflects his well-known admiration for Baron Hilton (though elsewhere he has attributed the name as being inspired by that of his youngest son).

 The secretary of state’s alias also reminds us that his boss, President Trump, infamously deployed not one but possibly at least two fake names.
 In the persona of these fictitious men, Trump made excuses for the destruction of public artwork he was supposed to preserve and promoted himself as one of the most desired men in the world.

 In one of the strangest interviews ever made public, Trump posed as Miller to tell a reporter that Carla Bruni, Madonna, and others were desperate to date him.
 Madonna “called and wanted to go out with him, that I can tell you,” says “Baron.”
 Listen further and you hear Trump/Miller deliver digs at both his former wife Ivana and his then-wife Marla Maples.

-A breathtaking display of cruel gossip and self-promotion, the John Miller recording illustrates how a man might use an alias to accomplish something he cannot reasonably accomplish under his own identity -- like Tillerson’s Wayne Tracker enabled him to talk more openly about sensitive matters.
+A breathtaking display of cruel gossip and self-promotion, the John Miller recording illustrates how a man might use an alias to accomplish something he cannot reasonably accomplish under his own identity – like Tillerson’s Wayne Tracker enabled him to talk more openly about sensitive matters.
 As a fan of comic books, Trump surely enjoyed the thrill of this kind of superpower.
 Trump is also keen on royalty, which might explain why, during the break-up of his marriage to Ivana, he left messages from “the Baron” with hotel operators for Maples.

 Unlike Trump and Tillerson, then-member of Congress Anthony Weiner showed a bit of imagination in his choice of alias.
 As “Carlos Danger,” he abandoned his identity as a nerdy and hyper New York politician and chose one he could use to send pictures of his private parts to a young woman he met on the Internet.
 He also indulged in conversations that anyone would deem dangerous to the personal and professional well-being of a member of Congress who was also a (supposedly) happily-married husband and father.

 Was Carlos’s last name a subconscious acknowledgment of the risk-taking involved when a congressman (and later, a candidate for office) behaves so recklessly?
 Certainly the contents of Weiner’s messages give us a clue to the insecurity behind the alias.
 In one he asks a woman, “If I met you in a bar and tried to talk to you, would I have a chance?”